Degree studies with accordion as a main instrument are a part of the Classical Music Performance programme.

 The entrance examination is a closed event attended by the applicant, the Entrance Examination Board and the agreed assistants (for example, an accompanist, a training choir, a board assistant or the applicant’s assistant).
 Entrance examinations may not be recorded.

 If you wish to cancel your participation in the entrance examination, notify the Sibelius Academy Admissions Office by email as soon as possible.

 Individual arrangements in the entrance examination

 If you require individual arrangements in the entrance examination because of a sensory or physical disability or other corresponding reason, more information on individual arrangements can be found here.

 Accordion entrance examination

-- Transcription of a keyboard composition from the Baroque era, e.g. by D. Scarlatti, J.P.
-Rameau, L.C.
-Daquin, or F. Couperin
+- A transcription of a keyboard composition from the Baroque era, e.g. by D. Scarlatti, J.P.
+Rameau, A. Soler or F. Couperin

 - An original work (or movements thereof) written after 1960

-The compositions need not be played from memory.
-All compositions should be performed without accompaniment.
+The programme does not need to be performed from memory.
+All compositions must be performed without accompaniment.

 Announcement of results